egison/egison/README.md

 Egison is release under the [MIT license](https://github.com/egison/egison/blob/master/LICENSE).

-I used [husk-scheme]([http://justinethier.github.io/husk-scheme/) as reference to implement the base part of the previous version of the interpreter.
+I used [husk-scheme](http://justinethier.github.io/husk-scheme/) by Justin Ethier as reference to implement the base part of the previous version of the interpreter.